chhuang-one/sqxclib/doc/schema-builder-macro.md

 	});
 ```

 use C macro to change table and column in schema_v2 (dynamic)

+macro SQ_SCHEMA_ALTER() can alter table.
+The last parameter in macro is like lambda function.

 ```c
 	schema_v2 = sq_schema_new("Ver 2");